jtroetscher/analyzeGDPdU/README.md

 Note: Since the checkout program runs on Microsoft Windows, some formats depend on the global Windows settings on the computer where the export is created.

+Note: Text fields are exported unquoted.
+This bears the risk that the text can contain characters that are (mis-)interpreted as column separators.
+In the 2018 export we found two records out of 60.000 where this was the case.
+The field "Produkt" contained a text that was entered manually!

 #### sample lines of the GDPdU_export files

 ```